Content from Introduction

 After completing this episode, participants should be able to …

-- Request the right amount of resources from the scheduler.
+• Request a good amount of resources from the scheduler.

 Starting Somewhere